Lída Baarová: After the fall of Communism in Europe

 In the 1990s, Baarová re-appeared on the cultural scene of the Czech Republic.
 She published her autobiography.
 A film, Lída Baarová's Bittersweet Memories, was released in 1995 and won an award at the 1996 Art Film Festival in Trenčianske Teplice, Slovakia.

 Later life and death

 Baarová suffered from Parkinson's disease and died in 2000 in Salzburg, while living alone on the estate she inherited after the death of her second husband, Dr. Lundwall.
 Her ashes were interred in Prague's Strašnice Cemetery, where she rests with her parents and her sister Zorka.

 In popular culture

 In 2016, a dramatization of Baarová's life was set on film in The Devil's Mistress (Lída Baarová) by Filip Renč, with Tatiana Pauhofová starring as Baarová, Karl Marcovics as Goebbels, and David Novotný as UFA's head of production Ernst Hugo Correll.
+In 2024, Baarová was portrayed by Katia Fellin in Goebbels and the Führer.